 We acknowledge the Domestic Abuse Act, 2021 and will work with its new powers when working with our staff, students and their families, where we believe Domestic Abuse is a feature and children are living with Domestic Abuse.

-Brymore Academy receives a notification (DAN) from Avon and Somerset Police where there has been an incident in a household involving a child at this school.
+Brymore Academy receives a PSN notification from Avon and Somerset Police where there has been an incident in a household involving a child at this school.
 We have agreed processes on how to respond and support the student whist in school and are able to escalate any Safeguarding concerns into Children’s Services.

 Teenagers aged 16/17 in a relationship are protected by Domestic Abuse Safeguarding Procedures and the law.
 If our school is aware that information has been received about such a concern we will treat this as a Safeguarding concern and follow our Safeguarding processes.